Hatsune Miku: Project Diva Arcade: Gameplay

 As the game is a port of the PlayStation Portable games, the gameplay is relatively the same as the original.
-The signature PlayStation shaped buttons, cross, circle, square and triangle are now the 4 large buttons on the machine's panel, and players push those buttons to play the games.
+The signature PlayStation shaped buttons, circle, cross, square and triangle are now the 4 large buttons on the machine's panel, and players push those buttons to play the games.
 Unlike the handheld versions of the game, players can hold a button or buttons for an unlimited time when the game indicates to hold a certain note.
 This will allow players to receive a bonus which continually increases the score until the player releases one of the held button or a "Max Hold Bonus" is granted.
 Another difference is that multiple buttons can be hit at the same time up to all four buttons.
 The arcade version features songs from both Hatsune Miku: Project DIVA series and Hatsune Miku and Future Stars: Project Mirai, along with a variety of original songs not included in either of the handheld versions.
 The Promotional Videos (PVs) for the game, which are the videos playing in the background during a song have been updated and re-rendered for the game bearing a similar resemblance to the Dreamy Theater versions of the PVs.
 Players have the ability to choose from a reel of songs and select their difficulty before playing a song, similar to a Dance Dance Revolution arcade game.
 The four difficulties are Easy, Normal, Hard, and Extreme, as seen in Project DIVA 2nd.
-The PlayStation 4 version added arrow icons, using the singature PlayStation shaped button colors.
-Furthermore, Hatsune Miku: Project Diva MegaMix / Hatsune Miku: Project Diva Mega39's featured a newly re-tooled toon shader effect to match the anime visuals, along with new letter icons with a different color set to fit the singature four letter buttons on the Nintendo Switch (red A, orange B, green Y and blue X), Mix Mode, which allows the Joy-Con controllers, using the L/SL and R/SR buttons to the beat, and Touch Play, which uses the Nintendo Switch's touch screen instead of the controllers.
-In Hatsune Miku: Project Diva MegaMix+ / Hatsune Miku: Project Diva Mega39's+ allows the ability to switch between the two visual styles, as well as a new color set to letter button icons to match the signature Xbox letter buttons (red B, green A, blue X and yellow Y).
+The PlayStation 4 version added arrow icons, using the signature PlayStation shaped button colors, in which can be combined to the signature PlayStation button icons (labeled as "Arcade").
+Furthermore, Hatsune Miku: Project Diva MegaMix / Hatsune Miku: Project Diva Mega39's featured a newly re-tooled toon shader effect to match the anime visuals, along with new letter icons with a different color set to fit the four letter buttons on the Nintendo Switch (red A, orange B, green Y and blue X), with the option to combine it with a new color set to the arrows, using the Switch button colors, Mix Mode, which allows the Joy-Con controllers, using the L/SL and R/SR buttons to the beat, and Touch Play, which uses the Nintendo Switch's touch screen instead of the controllers.
+In Hatsune Miku: Project Diva MegaMix+ / Hatsune Miku: Project Diva Mega39's+ allows the ability to switch between the two visual styles, as well as a new color set to letter button icons to match the signature Xbox letter buttons (red B, green A, blue X and yellow Y), in which can be combined with a new color set to the arrows, matching the signature Xbox button icons.